sunithamisra/bitcurator/README.txt

 Copyright (C) 2012
 All rights reserved.

+Unless otherwise indicated, software items in this repository are distributed under the terms of the GNU General Public License, Version 3.
+See the text file "COPYING" for further details about the terms of this license.

+Notes and acknowledgements:

 Files in "/scripts/bash_scripts" and "/scripts/nautilus_scripts" are based on original code developed by their respective authors and distributed under respective versions of the GNU General Public License.

-All other files in this distribution are distributed under the terms of the GNU General Public License, Version 3.
-See the text file "COPYING" for further details about the terms of this license.
+The py3fpdf code in tools/py3fpdf is a local fork of J. Rivera's Python 3 port of the fpdf library distributed under the LGPL.

 See http://wiki.bitcurator.net/ for up-to-date project information.